-Like many activities and foods in Japanese culture, there is not a clear indicator of when Japanese onsen became a social activity in society.
+Like many activities and foods in Japanese culture, there is no clear indicator of when Japanese onsen became a social activity.
 The earliest known note of Japanese onsen is in the Nihon Shoki text.
 This text was written in the 1st century and details the three oldest known onsen: Wakayama Prefecture's Shirahama Onsen, Ehime Prefecture's Dogo-Onsen, and Hyogo Prefecture's Arima Onsen.

 When Did Onsen Become Popular?

 Onsen did not become popular until public transportation developed in Japan.
 Once the railways were in place, it became easier for people to travel to the onsen, and their popularity grew substantially.
 They continue to be a popular activity among locals and tourists alike.

 Luckily, tourists can now have a Japanese bath experience like the locals.
 Originally, onsens were not accessible by all people.
 Instead, they were mainly used by nobility and wealthier individuals in the Kamakura Period.

 The only exception is that not all onsen allow visitors with tattoos.
 Confirming that the natural hot springs nearby accept people with tattoos is necessary.
 Otherwise, you will be turned away.

 Throughout history, Japanese people have associated tattoos with organized crime.
 Thus, they chose to exclude those with tattoos from the onsen.
 However, this mentality is changing, with many onsens allowing tattooed individuals to visit the hot springs.
 Some hot springs will allow you to visit with small tattoos, as long as you cover them with a sticker, band-aid, or similar method.